Agile-TNG/Agile-TNG.github.io/source/_posts/2014-03-09-why-what-how.markdown

 What was really great about the early days of the Alliance was there was no one whose ring needed kissing and change could happen _fast_.

-So how is it that here we are in 2014 the Manifesto hasn't changed since 2001?
+So how is it that here in 2014 the Manifesto hasn't changed since 2001?
 There are conferences every year but it stays the same.
-And that doesn't seem quite ...
+Maybe it's a valuable historical document but that doesn't seem quite ...
 Agile.
 <!-- more -->

 We've all seen the [Agle Last Supper